Insurance Quarterly Legal and Regulatory

 INSURANCE QUARTERLY LEGAL AND REGULATORY UPDATE

-(i) EIOPA publishes monthly symmetric adjustment of the equity capital charge
+(ii) EIOPA publishes monthly symmetric adjustment of the equity capital charge for Solvency II

 On a monthly basis, EIOPA updates information on the symmetric adjustment of the equity capital charge.
-The symmetric adjustment to the equity capital charge shall be included in the calculation of the equity risk sub-module in accordance with the Solvency Capital Requirement (the "SCR") standard formula to cover the risk arising from changes in the level of equity prices.
-This adjustment is regulated mainly in Article 106 of the Solvency II Directive (2009/138/EC); Article 172 of the Solvency II Delegated Act (2015/35/EU) as well as in the Implementing Technical Standards on the equity index for the symmetric adjustment of the equity capital charge (Commission Implementing Regulation 2015/2016/EU).
+The symmetric adjustment to the equity capital charge shall be included in the calculation of the equity risk sub-module in accordance with the Solvency Capital Requirements ("SCR") standard formula to cover the risk arising from changes in the level of equity prices.
+This adjustment is regulated mainly in Article 106 of the Solvency II Directive; Article 172 of the Solvency II Regulation as well as in the Implementing Technical Standards on the equity index for the symmetric adjustment of the equity capital charge (Commission Implementing Regulation 2015/2016/EU).

 EIOPA published the technical information on the symmetric adjustment of the equity capital charge for Solvency II as follows:

 With reference to the end of December 2017 on 9 January 2018;